 Chemistry, the systematic study of matter in the universe, has many different facets to it.
 A minor in Chemistry offers students the opportunity to explore a number of the diverse areas in this "central" science.
-For some students who have fulfilled chemistry pre-med requirements, the minor can be fulfilled by taking just two additional courses; however, in accordance with university policy, a student must have at least 15 credits in the minor program that are not used to fulfill requirements for another major or minor.
+For some students who have fulfilled chemistry pre-med requirements, the minor can be fulfilled by taking just two additional courses; however, in accordance with A&S policy, a student must have at least 15 credits in the minor program that are not used to fulfill requirements for another major or minor.

 The minor in Chemistry in the College of Arts and Sciences consists of six courses: